7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 6. Stop Defining Yourself by Your Past

-They begin to think:
+They begin telling themselves:

 - “I’ve always been this way.”